Promote your business with weddings tasmania

 1. Inviting too many people

-This one was a big.
-Many people reported feeling pressured into inviting more guests than they had initially set out to (usually at the urging of pushy mothers and MILs!).
+This one is easy to do.
+You may have dozens of relatives and many friends between you, so it’s easy to invite more than you need.
+Many people feel pressured into inviting more guests than they had initially set out to (usually at the urging of pushy mothers or in-laws).

-Make sure you make it known early on in the planning process that your groom and yourself will be selecting the guest list and won’t be budging on the numbers.
+Make sure you make it known early on in the planning process that your partner and yourself will be selecting the guest list and won’t be budging on the numbers.

 2. Agonising over the details

-Rather than spend all that time ruminating over the myriad of choices available to you, go for the first thing you love the look of, and resist comparing it with alternatives.
+Rather than spend all that time ruminating over the myriad of choices available to you, go for the first thing you love the look of, go with your gut instincts and resist comparing with alternatives.
 After all, no one is going to remember what colour your napkins were… probably not even you!

 4. Having too big a bridal party